cta-observatory/ctapipe/docs/api-reference/io/index.rst

 Reading Monitoring Data
 =======================

-This module provides a set of *monitoring sources* (currently only the `HDF5MonitoringSource`) that are `~ctapipe.core.TelescopeComponent` instances, which gather monitoring information for different monitoring types from an input file or stream and fill the monitoring information in form of a `~ctapipe.containers.MonitoringContainer` class into a provided event following the `~ctapipe.containers.ArrayEventContainer`. `MonitoringSource`s are designed such that ctapipe can be independent of the file format used for monitoring data, and new formats may be supported by simply adding a plug-in.
+This module provides a set of *monitoring sources* (currently only the `~ctapipe.io.HDF5MonitoringSource`) that are `~ctapipe.core.TelescopeComponent` instances, which gather monitoring information for different monitoring types from an input file or stream and fill the monitoring information in form of a `~ctapipe.containers.MonitoringContainer` class into a provided event following the `~ctapipe.containers.ArrayEventContainer`. `~ctapipe.io.MonitoringSource` instances are designed such that ctapipe can be independent of the file format used for monitoring data, and new formats may be supported by simply adding a plug-in.

-The underlying mechanism is a set of `~ctapipe.io.MonitoringSource` sub-classes that read data in various formats, with a common interface and automatic command-line configuration parameters.
+The underlying mechanism is a set of `MonitoringSource` sub-classes that read data in various formats, with a common interface and automatic command-line configuration parameters.
 The `HDF5MonitoringSource` can be used in the interplay with the `EventSource` as follows: